-This observation suggests that any good policy must, at some point, stop exploring and permanently commit to a single arm.
-A natural candidate is the basic explore-then-commit (ETC) strategy, which uniformly explores all arms until some time that is fixed in advance, and then commits to the empirically best arm \citep{lattimore2018bandit, slivkins2019introduction}.
+This observation suggests that any worst-case optimal policy must, at some point, stop exploring and permanently commit to a single arm.
+A natural candidate is the basic explore-then-commit (ETC) policy, which uniformly explores all arms until some time that is fixed in advance, and then commits to the empirically best arm \citep{lattimore2018bandit, slivkins2019introduction}.
 When each arm is chosen $(T/K)^{2/3}$ times in the exploration phase, this strategy can be shown to achieve a regret of $\textup{O}(K^{1/3}T^{2/3}\sqrt{\log K})$ relative to the sum objective \citep{slivkins2019introduction}.
 It is easy to argue that it achieves the same regret relative to the max objective.
 However, this policy is excessively optimized for the worst case where the means of all the arms are within $(K/T)^{1/3}$ of each other.
 When the arms are easier to distinguish, this policy's performance is quite poor due to excessive exploration.
-For example, consider a two armed bandit problem with Bernoulli rewards and means $(0.5, 0.5+\Delta)$, where $\Delta>0$.
-For this fixed instance, ETC will pull both arms $\Omega(T^{2/3})$ times and hence incur a regret of $\Omega(T^{2/3})$ relative to our max objective.
-However, it is well known that UCB1 will not pull the suboptimal arm more than $\textup{O}(\log T/\Delta^2)$ times with high probability \citep{auer2002finite} and hence for this instance, which could be much smaller if $\Delta$ is large.
-Thus, although the worst case regret of UCB1 is $\Omega(T)$, its performance can be significantly better than ETC for easy bandit instances.
+For example, consider a two-armed bandit problem with Bernoulli rewards and means $(0.5, 0.5-\Delta)$, where $\Delta>0$.
+For this fixed instance, ETC will pull both arms $\Omega(T^{2/3})$ times and hence incur a regret of $\Omega(T^{2/3})$ for the max objective regardless of $\Delta$.
+However, UCB1 will incur the optimal instance-dependent regret of $\textup{O}(\log T/\Delta^2)$ for this instance, which could be much smaller if $\Delta$ is large.
+Thus, although the worst-case regret of UCB1 is $\Omega(T)$, its performance can be significantly better than ETC for easy bandit instances.

 These observations motivate us to seek a practical policy for our objective with a graceful dependence of performance on the difficulty of the bandit instance, which will achieve both: the worst-case bound of $\tilde{\textup{O}}(K^{1/3}T^{2/3})$ and the instance-dependent asymptotic bound of $\textup{O}(\sum_{i\neq i^*} (\mu^*\log T)/{d_i})$.
 We emphasize that since we are interested in optimizing performance in the finite $T$ regime for the applications we consider, it is not sufficient to satisfy ourselves with the notion of asymptotic optimality.
 We must contend with the possibility of encountering instances where the reward gaps across arms are small in relation to the range of $T$ values we may be interested in.